thepassle/pwa-helpers/README.md

 ### `skipWaiting` doesn't work!

-Your service worker may not call `skipWaiting` if there are tasks that are still running, like for example Event Sources, which are used by `es-dev-server` to reload the page on file changes.
+Your service worker may not call `skipWaiting` if there are tasks that are still running, like for example Event Sources, which are used by, for example, the `--watch` mode of [`es-dev-server`](https://open-wc.org/developing/es-dev-server.html#getting-started) in order to reload the page on file changes.

-If you want to test your service worker with your production build, you can remove the `--watch` flag from your `es-dev-server` script, or you can run a simple http-server with `npx http-server` on your `/dist` folder to make sure everything works as expected.
+If you want to test your service worker with your production build, you can remove the `--watch` flag from your [`es-dev-server`](https://open-wc.org/developing/es-dev-server.html#getting-started) script, or you can run a simple http-server with `npx http-server` on your `/dist` folder to make sure everything works as expected.

 ### Single Page Apps